lotabout/zlex/Process.md

 This file will serve as the record of the developing process.
 And design docs.

+### Jan 18 2015
+The hash table is done, now we would add macro support.
+The macro table is constructed in zlex's lexical analyzer phase.
+The macro support for NFA is expand macro if a macro appers in a rule.

+- [ ] macro support functions.
+- [ ] macro support in NFA lexical analyzer: advance().

 ### Jan 17 2015
 Now the basic NFA processing routine is done.
 The next step would be adding macro support.
 Note that the macros are added by zlex in preprocessing phase,